hddevteam/smart-form-filler/.github/MILESTONES.md

 | M7        | 🔲 Not Started | -               |
 | M8        | 🔲 Not Started | -               |
 | M9        | 🔲 Not Started | -               |

-**Legend:**

-- 🔲 Not Started
-- 🟡 In Progress
-- ✅ Completed
-- ❌ Blocked

 ### Test Coverage Progress